DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

      19
 ```

-We use our `colors.at` function to choose the row and column to print at. `row`
+We use our `colors.at` function to choose the row and column to print at.
-is an argument we don't change. `date.weekday()` is a function which will return
+`date.weekday()` is a function which will return the weekday (0 is Monday, 6
-the weekday (0 is Monday, 6 is Sunday) for the date it's attached to.
-For our
+is Sunday) for the date it's attached to.
+For our calendar, we want each
-calendar, we want each weekday to take up 4 spaces, so that's why we multiply by
+weekday to take up 4 spaces, so that's why we multiply by 4 - to skip past
-4 - to skip past the other earlier days that week.
-The `2 +` is just an initial
+the other earlier days that week.
+The `2 +` is just an initial padding to not
-padding to not squish everything up against the left side of the screen.
-With
+squish everything up against the left side of the screen.
+With that row and
-that row and column, we print `colors.at()` to move the cursor, but we also add
+column, we print `colors.at()` to move the cursor, but we also add this new
-this new piece `end=""`.
-Usually when we print, it moves the cursor down to the
+piece `end=""`.
+Usually when we print, it moves the cursor down to the next
-next line immediately.
+line immediately.
 We don't want that to happen, and suppress that behavior
 using `end=""`.

 > The reason it's called `end` is because normally, python uses the special